-The University is obliged to report this action to the Department of Home Affairs (DHA) which could lead to your visa being cancelled.
+The University is obliged to report any non-enrolment due to non-payment of fees to the Department of Home Affairs (DHA) which could lead to your visa being cancelled.

 Please note that tuition fees do not include other expenses associated with university study such as books, equipment, accommodation and living expenses.
 See the Other costs section on the Fees page for more information.

-Please note that International students withdrawing from a program of study will be reported to the Department of Home Affairs (DHA) as required by legislation.
+Please note that International students discontinuing a program of study will be reported to the Department of Home Affairs (DHA) as required by legislation.